 New York Law School has a presence in tax law that few, if any, other U.S. law schools can match.
 Our LL.M. program in Taxation takes advantage of New York City’s many resources, as well as the extraordinary depth and prominence of our faculty, to offer specialized training in this important practice area.

 More information about each of these advanced-degree programs may be found here:

 Graduate Degree Program Options

 There are four ways to complete a graduate degree at New York Law School.

 Accelerated J.D./LL.M.
 Program: The Accelerated J.D./LL.M.
 Program is designed for qualified New York Law School J.D. students who would like to pursue a post-J.D.
-(Master’s) LL.M. degree on an accelerated basis.
-Our specialized LL.M. degree program in Taxation offers an Accelerated J.D./LL.M.
-Program.
+(Master’s) LL.M. in Taxation degree on an accelerated basis.

 Students in the Accelerated Program complete the J.D. degree in the typical timeframe, but include an additional 6 to 7 credits in their J.D. program of study.
 Following receipt of the J.D. degree, students typically complete the LL.M. in a single final semester.
 A reduced tuition rate is applicable to the post-J.D. studies.
 Most students will need to enroll in one summer term during the J.D. years to complete the additional credits on time.